amitkr24/imdb-Clone/README.md

 <br>

 # About Project
-In this project One can filter the movie by using search field, view movie details like movie name,movie  type,Release date, type and plot, <br>
-User can also added there favourite movie in the favourite page by using favourite button and any time they can remove the movie from favourite list.<br>
+In this project One can filter the movie by using search field, view movie details like movie name,movie  type,Release date, type and plot, User can also added there favourite movie in the favourite page by using favourite button and any time they can remove the movie from favourite list.
-Movie details can see by click on any movie in single page where movie details will listed.<br>
+Movie details can see by click on any movie in single page where movie details will listed.

 # How to Set up Project in Your Local server
-1st : You copy the git repositories link from my git <a href="https://github.com/amitkr24/imdb-Clone.git">account</a>.
+1st : You copy the git repositories link from my git <a href="https://github.com/amitkr24/imdb-Clone.git">account</a>. <br>
-2nd : Open git bash and clone the repositories
+2nd : Open git bash and clone the repositories  <br>
-3rd : Run index.html file
+3rd : Run index.html file  <br>

 # LINKS